Stan Mathabatha: Election as provincial chairperson

-Bid for national chair: 2022
+Bid for national chairmanship

 Also in the run-up to the 55th National Conference, Mathabatha emerged as a serious competitor to incumbent ANC National Chairperson, Gwede Mantashe, who sought re-election to the post.
 When the national ANC released the list of nominations in November 2022, Mathabatha appeared to be the frontrunner for the National Chairperson position, having secured the support of a majority of local ANC branches in the provinces of Limpopo, KwaZulu-Natal, and the North West.
 An anonymous source told the Business Day that Mathabatha had sought re-election to the Provincial Chairperson position partly in order to bolster his campaign to gain a leadership position in the national ANC.

-Controversy
+Tribalism controversy

-Mathabatha has been accused of regionalism and tribalism.
+Mathabatha was accused of regionalism and tribalism.
 Most prominently, this accusation was made in 2018 by Penny Penny, a Tsonga entertainer and local councillor who at the time was mounting an unsuccessful bid to oust Mathabatha from the ANC provincial chair.
 Penny Penny claimed, among other things, that none of Mathabatha's MECs were Shangaan-speaking.
 In 2020, the Citizen printed, without attribution, the claim that Mathabatha had displayed a regionalist or nepotist bias in appointing five people from his home region, Sekhukhune, to senior management positions in his office.
 Mathabatha denied the accusation on both occasions.

+Departure

+Mathabatha left the office at the 2024 general election, having reached the constitutional term limit.
+He was succeeded by Phophi Ramathuba on 14 June 2024.

+Career in national government: 2024–present

+Mathabatha was elected to a seat in the National Assembly in the 2024 election, and on 30 June President Ramaphosa appointed him as Deputy Minister of Land Reform and Rural Development.

 Personal life

 Mathabatha lives in the village of Tooseng in Ga-Mphahlele in Limpopo.
-His wife is Margaret Mathabatha, who has three children.
+His wife was the late Margaret Mathabatha, who had three children.
 She was born in Pretoria, Gauteng and was formerly a teacher and civil servant.
 In 2018, there was a mild scandal concerning a voice recording which reportedly recorded Mathabatha confessing romantic feelings towards Florence Radzilani, his deputy in the ANC.

+In July 2025, at the age of 68, Mathabatha attended initiation school.